carlocarfora/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 32: Oct 17, 2023
+**Today's Progress**: Updated render time calc to use structs and methods.

+**Thoughts**: Today structs and methods clicked in use, can see why it's neater than hanging functions (if that's what you even call them).
+Absorbing enums should be the next goal but will work through another chapter in command line rust first.

 ### Day 31: Oct 10, 2023
 **Today's Progress**: Finished off a working version of render time calc with egui.
 First GUI using Rust, great to have it working